 To make a standard-size 30 (32, 34, 36, 38, 40, 42, 44, 48, 52, 56, 60)’’ / 76 (81.5, 86.5, 91.5, 96.5, 101.5, 106.5, 112, 122, 132, 142, 152.5) cm sweater, you’ll need approximately 4 (4, 4, 4, 5, 5, 5, 5, 6, 6, 7, 7) hanks of the Coopworth Sport for this design.

-The Clearview Cardigan is worked in pieces from the bottom up and then seamed, with set-in sleeves.
+The Clearview Cardigan is worked in pieces from the bottom up and then seamed, with set-in sleeves or modified drop-shoulder sleeves.